drlinggg/number-factorization/README.md

 ## output:

-count of simple factors of this number string of them
+count of simple factors of this number and string of them